Rustoleum vs Krylon debate will never go away as they are leading brands in the protective coating industry.

 Do I Need to Prime Metal Before Painting With Rustoleum?

-Applying a metal primer before using Rustoleum paint is not always necessary, especially if you use products like the 3800 System Direct to Metal ( DTM) Acrylic Enamel paint.
+Applying a metal primer before using Rustoleum paint is not always necessary.

 However, I recommend that you always start with a primer, especially if you’re painting an untreated metal that will be constantly exposed to moisture.